Updated May 22, 2023

-- He can see whether all project requirements have been fulfilled, if not, then what has to be done.
+- He can see whether all project requirements have been fulfilled and what must be done.

-- In case of issues, he can trace it to the source of the issue and work on providing specific solutions.
+- In case of issues, he can trace them to the source of the issue and work on providing specific solutions.

-- It can hold an individual accountable for the work he has done, the project manager can trace it to the analyst who has worked on the project in terms of the work that the analyst has done and when was it done.
+- It can hold an individual accountable for his work; the project manager can trace it to the analyst who has worked on the project in terms of the work the analyst has done and when it was done.

 - It provides and serves as proof that the said project has indeed been worked up.

-- In case of conflicts and disputes, documents pertaining to a project can be looked up again and can also be used to assign ownership of the project to its rightful owner.
+- In case of conflicts and disputes, stakeholders can consult project documents again to determine and assign ownership of the project to its rightful owner.

-- By simply going through the documents manager can know the status of the project and it’s estimated time to completion.
+- By simply going through the documents manager can know the project’s status and estimated completion time.

-- And lastly, it is important that the project is arranged properly, easy to read and adequate.
+- And lastly, the project must be appropriately arranged, easy to read, and adequate.

-Ideally Project managers follow standardized templates that have been used in the past for documentation; these templates are of successful projects carried out by the firm in the past.
-Project plans, business cases, project status, and requirements are often reused of past projects that were a success as it helps the project manager to focus on their competency, efficiency, and productivity and cutting down on excess paperwork that becomes difficult to track and manage.
+Ideally, Project managers follow standardized templates used in the past for documentation; these templates are of successful projects carried out by the firm.
+Often, successful past projects serve as a source of project plans, business cases, project status, and requirements, which can be reused for future projects.
+It helps the project manager focus on their competency, efficiency, and productivity and reduce excess paperwork that becomes difficult to track and manage.

-- Requirement Specification – It mentions all the requirements needed to execute the project, manpower, financial resources, technology resources, raw materials, specific skill sets, permissions, rules and regulations, approvals at various stages of the project.
+- Requirement Specification – It mentions all the requirements needed to execute the project, including manpower, financial resources, technology resources, raw materials, specific skill sets, permissions, rules and regulations, and approvals at various project stages.

-- Design Document – It lays down the design structure of the project, it is made in such a way that is easy to comprehend by an outsider when he views the project.
+- Design Document – It lays down the design structure of the project; it is made in such a way that it is easy to comprehend by an outsider when viewing the project.
 It lays out the architecture of the project.

-- Work Plan/Estimate – It lays out the time frame for various components of the project, said components need to finish within timelines stated.
-Actual progress is always compared to these timelines.
+- Work Plan/Estimate – It lays out the time frame for various project components; said components must finish within the stated timelines.
+We always compare the actual progress to these timelines.

-- Traceability Matrix – It helps trace accountability to an analyst working on specific components of the project and whom to contact in case of an issue.
+- Traceability Matrix – This helps trace accountability to an analyst working on specific project components and whom to contact in case of an issue.

-- Issue tracker – It maintains a list of all the issues, it also stores issue and their solutions that occurred in the past so that in case issue arrives again the solution is easily available
+- Issue Tracker – It maintains a list of all the issues; it also stores issues and their solutions that occurred in the past so that the solution is easily available in case the issue arrives again.

-- Test Document – It saves all tests that are carried out and their answers.
+- Test Document – It records all conducted tests and their corresponding answers.

 - Functional Document – It focuses on how to carry out various functions and guidelines to follow while executing them.

-- User manual – Overview of all process, rules, and regulations.
+- User Manual – Overview of all processes, rules, and regulations.
 Like a standard operating procedure.

-- Transition/roll-out plan – It mentions how the project will be taken from drawing board to execution.
+- Transition/Roll-Out Plan – It outlines the process of taking the project from the drawing board to execution.
 It covers all the steps as to how to implement the project.

-- Handover/ project closure – Project is completed and documents are saved for future reference.
+- Handover/ Project Closure – The project is completed, and documents are saved for future reference.

-Above mentioned points were key areas and sources of project documentation at various life cycle stages of a project.
-Apart from the above list, there are some common project documents that arise in day to day projects conducted at an individual or at the company level.
+Above mentioned points were key areas and sources of project documentation at various project life cycle stages.
+Apart from the above list, some common project documents arise in day-to-day projects conducted at an individual or company level.

-- Issues logs – Mentions all operational issues that arise and its solutions.
+- Issues Logs – Mentions all operational issues that arise and their solutions.

-- Project Budget – Most important document, mentions the total cost and return expected from the budget.
+- Project Budget – Most important document mentions the total cost and returns expected from the budget.

-- Status Report – It mentions completion status and milestones and next milestones.
+- Status Report – It mentions the completion status and milestones and the next milestones.

-- QA reports – Quality assurance reports are important because you go over all the basic criteria before implementation.
+- QA Reports – Quality assurance reports are essential because you go over all the basic criteria before implementation.

-Thus it is clear that project documents are of immense importance in the successful completion of a project.
-Project documents should be clear, simple, relevant and up to the mark.
-Each project is the difference in terms of size, scope, deliverables, and life cycle.
-This project documents should be appropriate for the project in question.
+Thus it is clear that project documents are of immense importance in successfully completing a project.
+Project documents should be clear, simple, relevant, and up to the mark.
+Each project is different in terms of size, scope, deliverables, and life cycle.
+These project documents should be appropriate for the project in question.

 Project documents should make life easier for the project manager and all those involved.
-It should clearly state all requirements, risk, resources so that all the stakeholders are on the same page.
+It should clearly state all requirements, risks, and resources so that all the stakeholders are on the same page.

 This has been a guide to Project Documentation.
-Here we have discussed the Documents of Project that arise in day to day projects.
+Here we have discussed the key stages in the life cycle of a project and documents of the project that arise in day-to-day projects.
 You can also go through our other suggested articles to learn more –